Recriminations fly before India-Pakistan peace talks

-NEW DELHI/ISLAMABAD (Reuters) - Pakistan has rejected India’s demand that it cancel a meeting with separatist leaders from the disputed Kashmir region, ahead of crucial talks between the arch-rivals’ top security officers in New Delhi on Sunday.
+NEW DELHI/ISLAMABAD, Aug 21 (Reuters) - Pakistan has rejected India’s demand that it cancel a meeting with separatist leaders from the disputed Kashmir region, ahead of crucial talks between the arch-rivals’ top security officers in New Delhi on Sunday.

 The latest round of recriminations between the two nuclear-armed neighbours leaves the talks, set at a meeting between prime ministers Narendra Modi and Nawaz Sharif in Russia last month, on a knife edge.